-Note: In line with our commitment to environmental preservation, only the Quick Start Guide for your multiviewer model, and some ancillary documents (e.g., welcome letters, warranty cards) are distributed in printed form.
-You can obtain the latest version of the Kaleido-X User's Manual, Quick Start guides and hardware reference manuals for all multiviewer models, as well as the Release Notes, from the Documentation Library section of Grass Valley's website.
+Note: In line with our commitment to environmental preservation, only the Kaleido Multiviewers Documentation Resource Guide, and some ancillary documents (e.g., welcome letters, warranty cards) are distributed in printed form.
+You can obtain the latest version of the Kaleido-X User's Manual and the Installation & Service Manual for all multiviewer models, as well as the Release Notes, from the Documentation Library section of Grass Valley's website.
 (Refer to the Documentation section of the Release Notes for a complete list.)
 Software, drivers, sample databases, and useful data are available from the Downloads section of the website.